ArchitectLM/architect-core/README.md

 ## Limitations and Considerations

-While ArchitectLM is powerful, there are some limitations to consider:
+While ArchitectLM is powerful, there are some considerations:

 1. **Eventual Consistency**: Distributed caching relies on eventual consistency
-2. **Learning Curve**: The framework has a learning curve for complex features
-3. **External Dependencies**: Some features require external services (Redis, etc.)
+2. **External Dependencies**: Some features require external services (Redis, etc.)
-4. **Memory Usage**: Large caches can consume significant memory
+3. **Memory Usage**: Large caches can consume significant memory
-5. **Serialization**: All cached data must be serializable
+4. **Serialization**: All cached data must be serializable

 ## Future Improvements